btrettel/flt/to-do.md

             - <https://vector.dev/blog/how-we-test-vector/#fuzz-testing>
             - <https://en.wikipedia.org/wiki/American_Fuzzy_Lop_(software)>
     - Keep track of error messages to know which are triggered and which are not.
 The ones which are not triggered are potentially buggy.
+- Property testing module
+    - `pure` subroutine takes RNG (or genes for GA?), returns amount property is violated or pass/fail (perhaps different for different properties), constraint violation (maybe make it the same interface as a GA objective function)
+    - Subroutine that takes test object, previous subroutine and runs it given bounds, etc., returns details of failures
 - geninput
     - inputs
         - Check that every member of the derived type is used.